API Authentication

 DC_AUTH_TOKEN | users, scripts, CI | explicitly choose which token a CLI/API invocation should use |

-Only explicit remote HTTP calls use this resolution order:
+HTTP calls that need auth use this resolution order:

 --tokenDC_AUTH_TOKEN